rickymoorhouse/blog/content/blog/2022/costa-rica-arenal/index.md

 ---

 This morning we had a relaxing morning in the pool enjoying the swim-up bar and the views across to the volcano whose peak kept peeping out from behind the clouds.
-We got wood-fired pizzas for lunch by the pool overlooking the volcno and watching wildlife by the lake.
+We got wood-fired pizzas for lunch by the pool overlooking the volcano and watching wildlife by the lake.

 {{<fig "DSC_0560.jpeg">}}
 {{<fig "DSC_0346.jpeg">}}